JakJaj/Gradebook/README.md

 ### Frontend

-- **HTML/CSS/TS**: Standard web technologies for building user interfaces.
+- **HTML/TilewindCSS/TS**: Standard web technologies for building user interfaces.
-- **React.js**: A JavaScript library for building user interfaces.
+- **React**: A JavaScript library for building user interfaces.
+    - **React Router**: Library for managing and navigating the routing of a React application
+    - **Axios**: Promise-based HTTP client for making asynchronous requests to APIs

 ## Testing